hyperledger/fabric/docs/source/couchdb_tutorial.rst

 should install only a few indexes per chaincode that support most of your queries.
 Adding too many indexes, or using an excessive number of fields in an index, will degrade the performance of your network.
 This is because the indexes are updated after each block is committed.
-The more indexes that need to be updated through "index warming", the longer it will take for transactions to complete.

 The examples in this section will help demonstrate how queries use indexes and what type of queries will have the best performance.
 Remember the following